What is Pupil Premium?

-The Pupil Premium was introduced in 2011 to provide schools with additional funding for pupils who have been eligible for free school meals at any point during their time at primary school.
-The purpose of the Pupil Premium funding was to narrow the gap in attainment between children from low income families and their peers as well as to increase the range of opportunities available to them and improve their life chances.
+Pupil Premium was introduced in 2011 to provide schools with additional funding for pupils who have been eligible for free school meals at any point during their time at primary school.
+Pupil Premium funding is allocated to schools for the purpose of boosting the attainment of pupils from low income families and narrowing the gap in attainment between children from low income families and their peers, as well as to increase the range of opportunities available to them and improve their life chances It is intended to enable schools to provide targeted support to help children reach their full potential.
+Funding is allocated for children who are Looked After by the Local Authority and for every child who is eligible for Free School Meals.

 At Ravensbury, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
 We strongly believe that it is not about where you come from but your passion and thirst for knowledge and your dedication and commitment to learning that make the difference between success and failure, and we are determined to ensure that our children are given every chance to realise their full potential.
 Pupil premium funding represents a sizeable proportion of our budget and this policy outlines how we will ensure it is spent to maximum effect.